shapespark/shapespark-viewer-api/README.md

 nodes allows to perform API actions on all the nodes of the same type at once.
 Node type is accessed with `.type` property.

-## Scene autoplay
+## Scene autoplay, menu and help visibility

 * `Viewer.play()` - starts to load the scene (corresponds to clicking the *Play* button)
+* `Viewer.menuVisible` - a boolean property that controls the visibility of the viewer menu.
+* `Viewer.helpVisible` - a boolean property that controls the visibility of the viewer help.

 ### Example
-Plays the scene automatically, without requiring the user to click the *Play* button or include the `#autoplay` hash in the scene URL:
+Plays the scene and opens the viewer help automatically without waiting for the user to click the *Play* or *Help* buttons.
+The `#autoplay` and `#help` hashes don't have to be included in the scene URL:

 [`body-end.html`](examples/autoplay/body-end.html) and [live
 scene](https://demo.shapespark.com/api-examples-autoplay/)

 ## Scene ready to display and scene load complete notifications